rareylab/InteractionDrawer/help/JSON.md

 - "color" (String|optional): valid CSS color of the drawn text (defaults to black or color of splines when associated with a hydrophobic contact)
-- "isStructureLabel" (Boolean|optional): true if this should be hidden when the corresponding structure's (if any) current representation is "circle".
+- "isStructureLabel" (Boolean|optional): true if this should be hidden when the corresponding structure's (if any) current representation is "circle"
 - "additionalInformation" (Object|optional): Any additional information that does not belong to the drawer directly and may be queried from an external source during runtime
 - "belongsTo" (Object|optional): binds the annotation to an element of the scene, defined by its type (either a "structure" or a spline as type "structureSpline") and its ID.
 This binding can also optionally be extended by "atomLinks": if one of the atoms referenced in this Array is moved, the annotation follows the movement.
-If not set, the nearest atom is linked to the annotation.
+If not set, the nearest atom is linked to the annotation